(214) 390-7947 (Overseas Callers)

 Our Fees

 Since 2006, IFRE has been the most trusted and respected volunteer abroad organization in the world, and also the most affordable.
-We’re dedicated to providing the highest quality volunteer programs at the lowest fees, which make it possible for everyone, especially students, to volunteer internationally and make a positive impact in the lives of others.
+We’re dedicated to providing the highest quality volunteer programs at the lowest fees, which makes it possible for everyone, especially students, to volunteer internationally and make a positive impact in the lives of others.

+We believe in 100% transparency.
 Rest assured; we never use middlemen.
 Your one-time registration fee of $299 covers our administrative costs.
 The low weekly fee is paid in the host country directly to your host family and project (via country coordinator), and includes housing, food, and minor expenses.
-IFRE is a non-profit organization, so your program fees are tax deductible.
+IFRE is a non-profit organization, so your program fees are tax-deductible.

-Volunteer Program Fee (US$)
+Tanzania Teaching Volunteer Program Fee (US$)

-Duration Teaching Projects
+Weeks Teaching Projects

 1 Week $205